Solo-steven/rustgql/README.md

 install rustql_parser and rustql_common.
 - rustql_parser: lexer and parser for graphql.
 - rustql_common: ast and token for graphql.
+- rustql_typegen: generate typescript `.d.ts` file from your schema.
 ```rust
 use rustql_parser::parser::Parser;
 fn main() {